 Clicking the button reports:

 They don’t do much (obviously), but we can explain the flow, product people can look at the apps and can tell me, “you’re on the right path,” or “that’s not what I wanted.”
 Effort?
 Less than an hour.
 Sunk cost?
 Minimal.

-You can always go back to a version that works.
+We can always go back to a version that worked before.
 We can always change directions.
 We can always get feedback.
 And with small steps, the cost of errors is small.

-If you’re into learning more than tools, check out the Automation Workshop.
+If you’re into learning not just tools, but also for how to build always working software, check out my Automation Workshop.